 I usually keep salmon dinners very simple.
 It’s not that this jerk salmon with yogurt potatoes isn’t simple too (it is!) but I have pushed the boat out a bit with it.
 I really hope you try it!

 Mr. Scrummy and I do love a salmon dinner every once in a while, but we’re usually pretty unadventurous with it.
-Well, someone’s got to be.
-We just slap it in a baking dish with a bit of salt of pepper, bake for 10 minutes, and that’s it.
+We just throw it in a baking dish with a bit of salt of pepper, bake for 10 minutes, and that’s it.

-But I recently came across something similar to this jerk salmon with yogurt potatoes I’m bringing you today in a book called Express by The Australian Women’s Weekly – who, by the way, write some great recipes – and I thought ‘OK, let’s branch out a little from my usual slap-it-in-the-oven-and-bake-for-10-minutes salmon and see how we go!’
+But I recently came across something similar to this jerk salmon with yogurt potatoes in a book called Express by The Australian Women’s Weekly.
+Who, by the way, write some great recipes.

 And if you’re not a fan of salmon, I think this would work really well with chicken, too.